Yo'City: Personalized and Boundless 3D Realistic City Scene Generation via Self-Critic Expansion: Yo'City

 where $\|x - g\|_2$ denotes the Euclidean distance between the candidate grid $x$ and the existing grid $g$, and $\gamma_{r(g)}$ are signed: positive for proximity (pulling $x$ closer) and negative for separation (pushing $x$ away).
 This term enforces the spatial coordination, guiding the expansion grid to be closer to regions that should maintain strong spatial relations and farther from those that should remain separated.

-\textbf{Semantic Regularization.} While the distance term captures layout relationships, it does not guarantee that the new grid is semantically compatible with its surrounding context.
-To ensure semantic harmony, we introduce a semantic regularization term based on the embedding similarity between $d_\text{new}$ and its neighboring grids $\mathcal{N}(x)$.
+\textbf{Semantic Regularization.} While the distance term captures layout relationships, it does not guarantee that the new grid is compatible with its surrounding context.
+To ensure semantic coherence, we introduce a semantic regularization term based on the Sentence-Bert~\cite{reimers2019sentence} embedding similarity between $d_\text{new}$ and its neighboring grids $\mathcal{N}(x)$.

 A higher embedding similarity indicates better semantic compatibility; hence, this term encourages selecting a location where the new grid can blend naturally into the existing urban context.

 \textbf{Overall Objective.} Combining the spatial and semantic components, the final optimization objective is defined as: